IND vs SL Dream11 Prediction Today, Asia Cup 2023 Fantasy Cricket Tips: Dream11 Team, Weather Report, Pitch Report, Injury Updates and Team News

 -

-Shubman Gill has 207 runs at an average of 69 and a strike rate of 122.48 in three ODI innings against Sri Lanka.
-He has also amassed a fifty and a century each against them.
+Shubman Gill has 226 runs at an average of 56.50 and a strike rate of 116.49 in four ODI innings against Sri Lanka.
+He has also hit a fifty and a century each against them.

 -